sungnga/react-ecommerce/react-frontend/README.md

 			}
     });
     ```
-  - Next, write a showSuccess method that display to the user that they've successfully create a category
+  - Next, write a showSuccess method that displays to the user that they've successfully create a category
     ```javascript
     const showSuccess = () => {
       if (success) {